-Buying a business should feel like a controlled project, not a leap into chaos.
-This guide strips the process down to decisions you can make this week, paperwork you actually need, and the numbers that matter.
+Buying a business should feel like a controlled project, not a leap into the unknown.
+This guide focuses on acquiring an established business, which is a different process from starting a new venture and typically involves more detailed due diligence.
+One key advantage of buying an established business is gaining access to its proven track record, offering greater reliability and operational stability.
+This guide strips the process down to decisions you can make this week, paperwork you actually need and the numbers that matter.
 For deeper frameworks to cross-reference as you go, read Mergers & Acquisitions (M&A): The Complete SME Buy & Exit Playbook.

 In this article, we’re going to discuss how to: